-- 56. I kept in touch with Mr FZD from Geilsland and after 1994 I spoke to him and I told him about the flashbacks I was having and that according to my mum my behaviour appeared to be changing.
-He was on holiday but when he got back he sent me a letter and it detailed where I had been after my road accident and that's when I went to a lawyer. - 57.
+- 56. I kept in touch with Mr EZD from Geilsland and after 1994 I spoke to him and I told him about the flashbacks I was having and that according to my mum my behaviour appeared to be changing.
+He was on holiday but when he got back he sent me a letter and it detailed where I had been after my accident and that's when I went to a lawyer. - 57.
 My lawyers at the time, Robbie Burnett raised an action in 1996 at Edinburgh Sheriff Court against Court against For my accident.
 He was strongly advised by the Sheriff to take the case to the Court of Session.
 That is when the case was taken over by Andrew Gibb of Balfour Manson.
 The case is currently sleeping and it has been since 1996.
 Balfour Manson took the action on, then I had to put it to sleep and it cost me £37.
 A report came out from the Royal Edinburgh Hospital and I apparently went in there in 1984 and told them about my accident, Balfour Manson have abandoned me and I have tried taking it to another lawyer but no one else is interested, especially because legal aid has been withdrawn.
 My current lawyer is Mark Thorley of Thorley Stephenson and the QC is Angela Graham. - 58.
 I have been back to Ladyfield West about four times trying to get information about myself.
 What they did was send all my medical records to Dr Hunter who was my GP and I went to see him and he has given me my medical records.
 I couldn't understand a lot of what was written in my records.
-I still had a criminal lawyer, Robbie Burnett, at that point and he did a lot of enquiry to find out where I had been but eventually suggested I take out a civil claim against for my road accident, and he sent me to a Doctor David Johnstone to do a Psychiatric report on me.
+I still had a criminal lawyer, Robbie Burnett, at that point and he did a lot of enquiry to find out where I had been but eventually suggested I take out a civil claim against for my medical accident, and he sent me to a Doctor David Johnstone to do a Psychiatric report on me.
 His report indicated that I wouldn't be where I am now if I hadn't had the accident. - 59.
-I have been to the Criminal Case Review Commission and they have said that I have a case for appealing against my criminal convictions because my defence lawyers were not aware that I had a second injury as a result of a road accident so they couldn't try and get me a shorter sentence.
+I have been to the Criminal Case Review Commission and they have said that I have a case for appealing against my criminal convictions because my defence lawyers were not aware that I had a second injury as a result of second accident so they couldn't try and get me a shorter sentence.
 I didn't know at that time so I couldn't tell my lawyers, and this could have been the reason I was committing crime, instead it was put down to my abuse of alcohol.
-The first I knew that I had been involved in a road accident was in 1994.
+The first I knew that I had been involved in a second accident was in 1994.

-60. I used to drink but I didn't see that I had a drink problem.
+- 60. I used to drink but I didn't see that I had a drink problem.
 I did drink for a while after my dad died but I went off the rails and ended up in jail again so that stopped me from drinking.
-I was never dependent on alcohol.
+I was never dependent on alcohol. - 61.
+Mr ^{GUL} is still alive and is living down south somewhere.
+I am not sure about Mrs ^{GUO} Mr ^{GUQ} I believe is still alive and is living in GUR.
+I am not sure about Mrs ^{GUR}.
+Mr ^{EWA} I was told died in 1991.